 Newly installed rock access roads surrounding a ditch where a grass swale will be established.

-The new grass swale helps filter sediment from runoff .
-This is what the swale/ditch area looked like before.
+The new grass swale helps filter sediment from runoff to the river.
+Swale/ditch before.

 A cover crop was planted after crops were harvested to help hold soil in place and improve soil health.
 The sediment ponds catch and filter runoff.